robosina/CVEDIA-RT-SDK/tutorials/custom_postpro_linux.md

 - CMake 3.2+
 - .deb release of CVEDIA-RT

 If you're looking to run a new Neural Network architecture in CVEDIA-RT you'll most likely need to convert the output tensors into a usable format.
 We call this step the `post processing`.
-Post processing in RT is done through plugins that are dynamically loaded at Runtime.
+Post-processing in RT is done through plugins that are dynamically loaded at Runtime.
 Each plugin generally handles one type of architecture, although multiple can be supported.

 ## Installing the CVEDIA-RT SDK

 Before you can build a plugin you first need to download the [CVEDIA-RT SDK](https://github.com/Cvedia/CVEDIA-RT-SDK).
 Make sure to pick the version of the SDK matches that CVEDIA-RT on your system.

 ```
 git clone https://github.com/Cvedia/CVEDIA-RT-SDK.git --recursive